iiAhmedYT/ModernDisguise/README.md

 - 1.20.x (1_20_R1)

 ## ⚠️ WARNING
-On versions that support Mojang Chat-Reports this plugin will have to disable them.
+On versions that support Mojang Chat-Reports this library disables that feature in order for disguised players to chat.

 ## ➕ Add to your project
 ### Maven